SpaceinvaderOne/Custom-Tabs-Super/README.md

 ```
 ### Redirection URLs and Custom Messages

-After setting the commands you will see a variable customX_redirect  set that to the URL you want the tab to end up at.
+After setting the commands you will see a variable customX_redirect  set that to the URL you want the tab to end up at <br>
-You will also see a variable custom_message_X  this can be set to display a message when the tab is clicked.
+You will also see a variable custom_message_X  this can be set to display a message when the tab is clicked <br>
-example from the above.
+example from the above <br>
-URL points to the IP of an Unraid server
+URL points to the IP of an Unraid server <br>
-Message says "Running backup script"
+Message says "Running backup script" <br>

 ```
 custom2_redirect="http://10.10.20.199"